 Your beliefs are your beliefs and I’m just as committed to respecting them as I am to respecting you.

 I’m excited to see faith groups working together toward mental wellness.
-Midtown Counselling hosts a local faith collaborative of clergy and other faith leaders in Kitchener-Waterloo’s midtown area.
-Together, Midtown Counselling alongside with Glen Acres Baptist Church, Northside Community Church, Elevation Church, Trillium Lutheran Church, Calvary Memorial United Church, Parkminister United Church, Grace Lutheran Church and Dr. Larry Kelly are promoting mental health awareness and wellness in our shared neighbourhoods.
-Let me know if you would like to join Midtown Churches & Mental Health Collaborative or would like more information.
+I support these initiatives through church and clergy speaking engagements, and by offering free consultation with local faith leaders related to individual and group needs within their congregations.
+I represent Midtown Counselling at The Canadian Interfaith Conversation (Our Whole Society) and Interfaith Grand River.
+Specifically, I’ve worked with leaders from Glen Acres Baptist Church, Northside Community Church, Elevation Church, Trillium Lutheran Church, Calvary Memorial United Church, Parkminister United Church, Grace Lutheran Church and Dr. Larry Kelly toward promoting mental health awareness and wellness in our shared neighbourhoods.

 About Sandra’s Faith: